Call Us Message Us

 Partial Hospitalization Program for Depression

-Partial Hospitalization Programs (PHPs) offer an intermediate level of care between inpatient and outpatient treatment.
+Partial Hospitalization Programs for depression offer an intermediate level of care between inpatient and outpatient treatment.
 These structured, intensive programs provide depression counseling and support daily without requiring an overnight stay.
 PHPs are suitable for individuals who don’t require 24/7 supervision but still need comprehensive treatment.

 While not residing in the facility, you’ll benefit from a structured treatment schedule, which can be vital for those with severe depression or significant functional impairment.
 PHPs typically involve a combination of individual and group therapy, depression medications, and skill-building sessions that aim to help you develop coping strategies, manage symptoms, and work toward long-term recovery.